What is the Windsor Framework?

 When does the Windsor Framework come into effect?

-The implementation of the Framework will happen in stages commencing in 2023 through into 2025, to provide businesses with time to adapt to new arrangements.
-Some arrangements are already in place, with other elements coming into effect from later this year and beyond, in accordance with the arrangements and conditions that the Framework sets out.
+The framework will be implemented in stages to provide businesses with time to adapt to the new arrangements.
+This commenced in 2023 with some arrangements already in place and will continue through to 2025, in accordance with the arrangements and conditions that the Windsor Framework sets out.

 Due to this transitional period, new information will be staggered in accordance with the different elements of the framework going live.
 To accommodate this approach, we will frequently review and update this section to reflect any new information that has been released.